andrew-hossack/dash-tools/README.md

   ![](docs/default_theme.png)
 - **minimal** - for the minimalists.
 Not much here but the bare bones.
   ![](docs/minimal_theme.png)
 - **heroku** - Build for deployment with Heroku.
 Includes necessary deploy files.
-Build on the minimal template.
+Built on the minimal template.
   ![](docs/heroku_theme.png)

 If you would like to develop templates, please read the _Creating Templates_ section below.